 Applicants are required to submit a resume or CV, up to ten but no less than five images or videos of examples of artwork, and an artist statement.
 The resume and artist statement should be consolidated into a single PDF file and uploaded, or written directly into the application portal.

-The Museum expects to notify all applicants by summer 2022.
+The Museum expects to notify all applicants by the end of summer 2023.

 The Museum receives hundreds of applications per year and, as a result, is unable to provide individual feedback.